-However, no matter what guise it adopts, discriminatory behaviour is never anything but harmful, which is why more and more people are beginning to take a stand against it and are challenging employers and entire institutions in court or the employment tribunal.
+No matter what guise it adopts, discriminatory behaviour is never anything but harmful.
+Over a third of UK adults experience workplace discrimination.
+As a result, more and more people are beginning to take a stand against it and are challenging employers and entire institutions in court or the employment tribunal.

 Of the many discrimination cases appearing before judges and investigators in the UK, some truly stand out for their severity or uniqueness.
 We take a look at just how varied cases of discrimination can be.

 Dirty dozen of the worst UK discrimination cases

 - When age is not just a number, and neither is a hefty fine

 - Police force has deaf ears about hearing tests

 - An important lesson for teacher's employer